BIGJRA/BIGJRA.github.io/rejuv.md

 Once you go inside the ranger station, meet with the group to the right.
 Head back out, then go up at the first place you can.
-This map has a slightly different set of encounters to that we’ve already seen.
+This map has a slightly different set of encounters to that we've already seen.

 Deep Terajuma Jungle West (Forest Field)